 (b) Platform Policies.
 Customer shall comply with the Platform Policies, as amended from time to time.
 Continued use of the Services shall be considered acceptance of the most recent Platform Policies by Customer, notwithstanding anything that may otherwise be to the contrary in the Agreement.

 2.3 Kids’ Sites.
 Customer shall not make Ad Inventory available on a Kids’ Site (as defined below), unless permitted by Rubicon Project via a written amendment signed by both parties.
 Any permission granted by Rubicon Project shall be contingent upon Customer accurately identifying such inventory as a Kids’ Site using the Rubicon Project functionality provided for this purpose.
-As used herein, “Kids’ Site” refers to any Media: (a) directed to children located in the United States (or any territory thereof) who are under the age of 13; (b) directed to children located in the European Economic Area (“EEA”) who are younger than the age required for parental consent, as determined by the laws of each country in the EEA; or (c) directed to children, as defined by laws or regulation of any other jurisdiction.
-Customer’s use of the RP Materials shall be in compliance with the United States’ Children’s Online Privacy Protection Act (“COPPA”), the European Union Regulation (EU) 2016/679 (“GDPR”) and any other similar law of any jurisdiction.
-Without limiting the foregoing, Customer may not, except to the extent permitted by applicable law, use the RP Materials to: (i) create profiles of visitors of Kids’ Sites or of any users that Customer knows to be under the age of parental consent, as determined by the laws of each country (“Kids”); (ii) purchase, sell, place, or facilitate the placement of behaviorally targeted Ads on Kids’ Sites; or (iii) collect personal information (as defined by COPPA), personal data (as defined by GDPR), or comparable data under any similar law of any jurisdiction, about Kids or visitors of Kids’ Sites.
-Rubicon Project will use flags within the RP Materials to categorize Media identified by a Customer as a Kids’ Site, but Rubicon Project undertakes no obligation to identify Kids Sites or to monitor the compliance of Buyers or Sellers with respect to identifying Kids Sites or otherwise complying with laws or regulations applicable to Kids’ Sites.
+As used herein, “Kids’ Site” refers to any Media: (a) directed to children located in the U.S. (or any U.S. territory thereof) who are under the age of 13; (b) directed to children located in the European Economic Area (“EEA”) who are younger than the applicable age required for parental consent; or (c) directed to children, as defined by laws of any other jurisdiction.
+Customer may not, except to the extent permitted by applicable law, use the RP Materials to: (i) create profiles of visitors of Kids’ Sites or of any users that Customer knows to be under the applicable age of parental consent (“Kids”); (ii) purchase, sell, place, or facilitate the placement of behaviorally targeted Ads on Kids’ Sites; or (iii) collect personal information (as defined by the United States’ Children’s Online Privacy Protection Act), personal data (as defined by the European Union Regulation (EU) 2016/679 (“GDPR”)), or comparable data under any similar law of any jurisdiction, about Kids or visitors of Kids’ Sites.
+Rubicon Project will use flags within the RP Materials to categorize Media identified by a Customer as a Kids’ Site, but Rubicon Project undertakes no obligation to identify Kids Sites or to monitor the compliance of Buyers or Sellers with respect to identifying Kids Sites.